Uberspace/lab/source/guide_prosody.rst

 Generate SSL dhparam file
 -------------------------

 .. note:: This is going to take a long time!
+You can start configuring the server while it runs, but don't start it yet.

 To improve the security you can generate a Diffie–Hellman parameter file with ``openssl``: